tsellam/tsellam.github.io/_posts/2018-01-01-Secret-Sauce-data.md

 ## What's next?

-The first objective is to go through the tasks with standard ML techniques &mdash; I will present the first results in a separate blog post in the near future.
+For now, our objective is to go through the tasks with various machine learning techniques.
+We already obtained a few results, described in our <a href="{{ site.baseurl }}{% post_url 2018-01-13-Secret-Sauce-First-Results %}">follow-up blog post</a>.
+How close are we to a solution?
+The video below lets you judge by yourself.
+We play sounds #8000 to #8015 of the Noisemaker dataset twice.
+First, we use the original settings.
+Then, we use settings predicted by a recurrent neural net.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YLJU9CkSgTs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+Close, but not quite there!
+More info in the <a href="{{ site.baseurl }}{% post_url 2018-01-13-Secret-Sauce-First-Results %}">post</a>.

 The next step is to vary the melodic patterns.
-Currently, we always play the same note, which greatly simplifies the inference.
+Currently, we always play the same note, which greatly simplifies the problem.
 But what happens when we start playing melodies and chords?
-I suspect that much bigger datasets will be needed to learn robust feature representations.
+I suspect that we will need bigger datasets to learn robust representations.

 Finally, in the long term, we can imagine reversing the process, and <i>infer sounds</i> from the settings in the spirit of <a href="https://magenta.tensorflow.org/nsynth">Nsynth</a>, or, perhaps, learn to imitate effects as a <a href="http://ieeexplore.ieee.org/abstract/document/7780634/">style transfer</a> task.

 ## References
 The Secret Sauce project is in the lineage of <a href="http://www.yeeking.net/matthew_yee-king_dphil_thesis_2011.pdf">Yee King's pioneering thesis</a> (2011), which showed that it was possible to program substractive and additive synthesizers with feed-forward nets and genetic algorithms to imitate sounds.
 We hope to reproduce those results, generalize them to other settings and try many other models.
+Yee King's Website is <a href="http://www.yeeking.net/">here</a>, and his code <a href="https://github.com/yeeking/dx7-programmer">here</a>.

-If you know of any other relevant reference, please reach out!
+If you know any other relevant reference, please <a href="mailto:thibault.sellam@gmail.com">reach out</a>!

 ### Acknowledgements
 Many thanks to Léo Sellam for the synthesizer, the recording, the advise and the food.
-I also thank <a href="https://bonvoyageorganisation.com/">Adrien Durand</a> for his insights.
+I also thank <a href="https://bonvoyageorganisation.com/">Adrien Durand</a> for his insights, as well as <a href="https://jaan.io/">Jaan Altosaar</a> and <a href="http://eugenewu.net/">Eugene Wu</a> for their feedback.